keeratKaur18/Cricket-Dream-Team-Analyser/README.md

 Data transformation using Power Query is an effective next step.
 Power Query, often integrated into tools like Microsoft Excel or Power BI, provides a user-friendly interface for additional data shaping and refinement.
 In our case,we will be integrating it with Power BI.

-## Step 5: Data Modelling ans Building Parameters using DAX
+## Step 5: Data Modelling and Building Parameters using DAX
 The next step involves data modeling and parameterization using Data Analysis Expressions (DAX).
 DAX is utilized to create measures, implement time intelligence, and build dynamic parameters for analysis.
 Optimization ensures performance, and testing validates accuracy.
 This integration enhances the data model, providing a foundation for insightful reporting and decision-making.